An insider’s guide to Rotterdam’s best attractions

 We went to De IJssalon for some delicious ice cream, and it really lived up to our expectations!

-We wrapped up our evening with dinner at Fenix Food Factory on the other side of the river (Veerlaan, 19D).
-This is one of those gems of the city that tourists rarely visit, but locals love it.
-It’s basically a mini-marketplace with fresh cheeses, oriental cuisine, a bakery, a coffee shop, a bar with craft beer and jazz on Fridays and Sundays, and a bookstore.
-Prices are low, and the food quality is top-notch.
-The cheese plate, pizza, and beer were incredibly good!
+We wrapped up our evening with dinner at Fenix Food Factory on the other side of the river (Nico Koomanskade, 1025).
+They’ve moved to a new spot in the Fenix I building, but it’s still that same cool mini-marketplace with fresh cheeses, a bakery, and a coffee shop.
+It now houses several specialized stalls like Soda Pop Shop and Booij Kaasmakers.
+Prices remain very fair—expect to pay around 12 to 18 euros for most main dishes, and the quality is still top-notch.
+The cheese plate, pizza, and craft beer were incredibly good!

 I hope this guide has been helpful to you.
 Share your favorite places in Rotterdam in the comments.